Lab 3 In-Class: Using Objects and Methods

 // Declare variables

-int x, y; // x and y coordinates of upper left-corner of each shape
+int x, y; // x and y coordinates of upper left-corner of the shape

-int width, height; // width and height of each shape
+int width, height; // width and height of the shape

 // Set the color for the next shape to be drawn